coldclimate/theapproachablegeek.co.uk/content/blog/what-is-why-job.md

 ### Part builder

-Turning an architecture diagram into actual networks, databases is often now a matter of write code such as Amazon Web Services Cloud Formation or Ansible.
-The job here is very much taking the plan and building it out completely, then kicking all the tyres and making sure thinks like communication between ayers is correct.
+Turning an architecture diagram into actual networks, databases instances and the like is often now a matter of write code such as Amazon Web Services [CloudFormation](https://aws.amazon.com/cloudformation/) or [Ansible](http://www.ansible.com/).
+The job here is very much taking the plan and building it out completely, then kicking all the tyres and making sure thinks like communication between layers is correct so that all it's waiting for is a deployment of software.

 ### Part triage nurse